Snyd0g/Workflow_OSCP/linux_commands.md

 `less /etc/login.defs`

-_If I needed to edit the previous file, I would use vim or nano._
+_If you need to make changes to the system policies you would need to edit the /etc/login.defs file by using vim or nano_

+`sudo nano /etc/login.defs`

+_Modifying one user can be accomplished by using the usermod command.
+The following example would lock the user account morty._

+`sudo usermod -L morty`